Group

 -

-you don’t enjoy learning or practicing alone
+you don’t enjoy working out or learning alone

 -